Longueville, New South Wales: Politics

-Longueville is in the safe Liberal federal electoral division of North Sydney.
-Former Federal Treasurer Joe Hockey represented the seat from 1996 and was replaced by Trent Zimmerman at the 2015 North Sydney by-election.
+Longueville was in the formerly safe Liberal federal electoral division of North Sydney, electing an independent MP in 2022.
+Former Liberal Party Federal Treasurer Joe Hockey represented the seat from 1996 and was replaced by Liberal MP Trent Zimmerman at the 2015 North Sydney by-election.
 Zimmerman was the first openly gay man to be elected to the House of Representatives and was re-elected at the 2016 federal election.
-North Sydney is one of only two original divisions in New South Wales, along with Wentworth, which have never been held by the Australian Labor Party (ALP).
+North Sydney was one of only two original divisions in New South Wales, along with Wentworth, which have never been held by the Australian Labor Party.
+In 2022 Kylea Tink was elected as part of a wave of 'teal' independents that were elected in that year's federal election, unseating many Liberal MPs.
+An independent won in the division of North Sydney despite losing this Longueville polling place in both the first-preference and two-candidate preferred vote.
+Since 2025, Longueville has been in Bennelong, represented by Jerome Laxale of the Labor Party.

 For NSW state elections, Longueville is in the Electoral district of Lane Cove.
-Since 2003, this seat has been held by Liberal MP Anthony Roberts, a minister in the state government.
+Since 2003, this seat has been held by Liberal MP Anthony Roberts, a former minister in the state government.